projectcontour/contour/docs/ingressroute.md

 Some examples of invalid configurations that Contour provides statuses for:

-- Negative weight provided in the route definition
+- Negative weight provided in the route definition.
-- Invalid port number provided for service
+- Invalid port number provided for service.
-- Prefix in parent does not match route in delegated route
+- Prefix in parent does not match route in delegated route.
-- Root IngressRoute created in a namespace other than the allowed root namespaces
+- Root IngressRoute created in a namespace other than the allowed root namespaces.
-- A given Route of an IngressRoute both delegates to another IngressRoute and has a list of services
+- A given Route of an IngressRoute both delegates to another IngressRoute and has a list of services.
-- Orphaned route
+- Orphaned route.
-- Delegation chain produces a cycle
+- Delegation chain produces a cycle.
-- Root IngressRoute does not specify fqdn
+- Root IngressRoute does not specify fqdn.